Whether it is B2C or Freight, ship from Singapore to Malaysia easily and affordably with Janio.Learn more

 There are three Australian product categories that perform best among Southeast Asian eCommerce consumers:

-Social media drives online sales of fashion products in Southeast Asia, according to YStats.
-This doesn’t come as a big surprise when you consider that the region’s social media penetration is at 55 per cent, compared to the global average of 42 per cent, according to HootSuite.
+Social media drives online sales of fashion products in Southeast Asia, according to YStats14.
+This doesn’t come as a big surprise when you consider that the region’s social media penetration is at 55 per cent, compared to the global average of 42 per cent, according to HootSuite15.
 The rate varies by country—it’s as high as 75 per cent in Malaysia and 83 per cent in Singapore.

 Consumers in the region also frequently turn to social media to hunt for promos and deals.
 They follow influencers, and even micro-influencers, for fashion inspiration.

-Meanwhile, Thailand was the world’s largest social commerce market in 2017, according to an eCommerceIQ report cited by Austrade.
-In Malaysia, one in three online shoppers uses social media.
-Almost a third (30 per cent) of eCommerce sales in Indonesia are made through social media, blog shops, and messaging apps.
+Meanwhile, Thailand was the world’s largest social commerce market in 2017, according to an eCommerceIQ report cited by Austrade7.
+In Malaysia, one in three16 online shoppers uses social media.
+Almost a third (30 per cent17) of eCommerce sales in Indonesia are made through social media, blog shops, and messaging apps.

 With their focus on visuals and trending posts, social media sites like Instagram and Facebook are great platforms for posting product images and information.